Privacy notice.

 This is the most important honest disclosure in this notice, and we will not bury it.

-Our service governs conversations that take place in groups created on a charity's WhatsApp Business API number.
-It does not, and cannot, govern conversations that staff, volunteers or family members hold on their own personal WhatsApp accounts on their own personal phones.
-The WhatsApp Business API does not expose those conversations; nothing we install would; and any vendor claiming otherwise is either misleading you or operating outside Meta's terms of service.
+Our service governs conversations that take place on the channels the organisation sets up – our own secure web space (including the SMS-verified web room) or a Microsoft Teams channel.
+It does not, and cannot, govern conversations that staff, volunteers or family members hold on their own personal accounts on their own personal phones – whether that is personal WhatsApp, Telegram, or any other consumer messaging app.
+Nothing we install would expose those conversations, and any supplier claiming otherwise is either misleading you or working outside the relevant platform's terms of service.

-This matters because the underlying compliance problem – conversations about service users taking place in unaccountable side-channels – cannot be solved by software alone.
-Our service is a risk-treatment, not a risk-elimination, measure: it provides an attractive, easy, default-supported alternative to personal WhatsApp groups, and gives the organisation the cultural, policy and operational levers to make that alternative the only one in use.
-Solving the rest is governance work that sits with the customer.
+This matters because the real problem – conversations about service users taking place in side-channels nobody can answer for – cannot be solved by software alone.
+Our service reduces the risk; it does not remove it.
+It gives people an easy, supported alternative to personal messaging, and gives the organisation the culture, policy and practical levers to make that alternative the only one in use.
+Our own secure web space narrows this gap further, because it gives the organisation a governed channel of its own that needs no consumer messaging account at all; but closing the rest is governance work that sits with the customer.

-To support that work we provide: template staff and volunteer policies prohibiting work-related discussion of service users on personal channels; template family and resident notices explaining what the governed group is and how to use it; trustee briefings; and guidance on enforcing the policy via mobile device management on charity-issued devices.
-We also publish, alongside this notice, our standard terms of service, which require customers to deploy and enforce such a policy as a condition of using the platform.
+To support that work we provide: ready-made staff and volunteer policies banning work-related discussion of service users on personal channels; ready-made family and resident notices explaining what the governed channel is and how to use it; trustee briefings; and guidance on enforcing the policy through mobile device management on organisation-issued devices.
+We also publish, alongside this notice, our standard terms of service, which require customers to put in place and enforce such a policy as a condition of using the platform.

-We do not claim "zero knowledge", and any vendor that claims both governance and zero knowledge over the same content is misrepresenting how this works.
-Governance requires the controller (or its processor) to be able to read the content; that is the point of the archive.
-The right question is not "is this zero-knowledge?" – it cannot be – but "who can read it, under what controls, with what oversight?"
-The answer, on our platform, is: only the customer's designated administrators, under role-based access, with every access logged.
+We do not claim that nobody can read the record, and any supplier that claims both a usable record and one nobody can read, over the same content, is misrepresenting how this works.
+To keep a usable record, the controller (or its processor) has to be able to read the content; that is the whole point of the record.
+The right question is not "can anyone read it?" – someone has to be able to – but "who can read it, under what controls, and who checks?"
+The answer, on our platform, is: only the customer's chosen administrators, each with their own level of access, and every time they look it is logged.

 International data transfers

-Customer content (messages, attachments, archive contents) is stored exclusively in UK-region Microsoft Azure data centres (UK South and UK West).
-It is not transferred outside the United Kingdom in the normal course of providing the service.
+Customer content (messages and attachments) is processed transiently in UK-region Microsoft Azure data centres (UK South) and stored at rest in the customer's own Microsoft 365 tenant, under the customer's own data-residency configuration.
+It is not transferred outside the United Kingdom by us in the normal course of providing the service.

-Our application telemetry (errors, performance traces, operational logs) is processed in a UK Azure region using Microsoft Application Insights, so no transfer arises in respect of it.
+Our application telemetry (errors, performance traces, operational logs) is operational metadata, which may include phone numbers in transient diagnostic logs.
+It is processed in a UK Azure region using Microsoft Application Insights, so no transfer arises in respect of it.

 Where we add a sub-processor that would meaningfully change this picture, we will give customers thirty days' prior notice and the opportunity to object.